Nazareth Academy (Rochester, New York)

+Nazareth Elementary is a ministry of the Sisters of Saint Joseph located in Rochester, NY.
+They provide students with a foundation that helps each one grow in wisdom, understanding, compassion, and grace.
+Nazareth Elementary offers outstanding educational opportunities for students in Preschool (beginning at age 3) to Grade 6.

 History

 Nazareth Academy was founded by the Sisters of Saint Joseph in 1871.
 It was the oldest Catholic high school in Rochester.

 "One chance… often in life we are faced with a defining moment, where the choice we make will help determine our safety, our character, or our future."